thephpleague/period/docs/5.0/installation.md

 ## Going Solo

-You can also use `Period` without using Composer by downloading the library and:
+`Period` can be use without Composer by downloading the library and:

 - using any other [PSR-4](http://www.php-fig.org/psr/psr-4/) compatible autoloader.
 - using the bundle autoloader script as shown below: